Nora Evelyn, living with congenital heart disease

 Chapter 3 A new heart, a new life

 For a few weeks, Nora even joined her family at Ronald McDonald House.
 Aleasha admits it was risky.
 “She could have gone into cardiac arrest anytime.
-But I was so terrified that she was going to die without being outside of a hospital, that I took the chance.”
+I was so terrified that she was going to die while being outside a hospital.
+But I took the chance.”

 For now, Nora is beating congenital heart disease.
 And that’s enough.